IMNMV/Projects/README.md

 The calculators were some fun projects I made when I wad first starting python and wanted to mimic calculators for expected utility theory and Bayseian analysis.

 Jarvis is a project for developing a robot assistant powered, for now, with Chat-GPT-4.
 Next is vision/constant environment feedback so it never "turns off".
+The Jarvis files work with a linux based system.
+The MacOS updates aren't included here.
 Continual work in progress.

 There are some random functions that will be agents for Jarvis, eventually.
 Most have not been added to my GitHub.